-After a review by the Investment Sub-Committee, along with the assistance of their advisers and after consultation with the Wellcome Trust, the Trustee has developed and implemented a framework to switch the assets in the Global Developed Market Equities between currency hedged / unhedged share classes of the same fund.
+Initially, after a review by the Investment Sub-Committee with the assistance of their advisers and after consultation with the Wellcome Trust, the Trustee has developed and implemented a framework to switch the assets in the Global Developed Market equities between currency hedged and unhedged share classes of the same fund.
+The Trustee hedges the Plan's developed market equity exposure back to Sterling when GBP falls significantly below purchasing power parity ("PPP") on a trade weighted basis and will reverse that hedge if and when, in the opinion of the Trustee, GBP rises significantly above purchasing power parity ("PPP").